altsaxofon/easy-reader/README.md

 On my Macbook Air m2 I used the virtual machine utility [UTM](https://mac.getutm.app/) to create a virtual linux machine (using the Emulate setting) and adding the [GParted Live bootable ISO](https://gparted.org/liveusb.php).

  I had a hard time geting Gparted to work - the problem seemed to have something to do with the display drivers.
-In the end I got it to work using the `virtio-vga-gl (GPU Supported)` driver under the virtual linux machines display settings and the `Other modes of Gparted Live > Gparted (KMS)` version of Gparted Live.<br /><br />
+In the end I got it to work using the `virtio-vga` driver under the virtual linux machines display settings and the `Other modes of Gparted Live > Gparted (KMS)` version of Gparted Live.<br /><br />

 In Gparted i resized the linux pi partition and created a Fat32 partition, accesible to a mac, to store the audiofiles.